-NUR 2488 Mental Health Nursing 55 hours, 4 credits NUR 2488 Lecture (32.5 hours, 3 credits) NUR 2488LL Clinical (22.5 hours, 1 credit)
+NUR 2488 Mental Health Nursing 55 hours, 4 credits NUR 2488 Lecture (32.5 hours, 3.25 credits) NUR 2488LL Clinical (22.5 hours, .75 credits)

 This course is comprised of a theory and clinical component where students acquire knowledge, skills, and attitudes to safely and effectively care for clients with mental health and behavioral disorders across the lifespan in a variety of clinical environments.
-Emphasis is placed on Functional Ability, inclusive of concepts such as Cognition, Addiction, Mood and Affect, Stress and Coping, Anxiety, Psychosis, and Violence.
-Special emphasis will be placed on Communication, Motivational Wellness, Nursing Ethics and Law, and Advocacy as it pertains to this nursing specialty.
+Emphasis is placed on functional ability, inclusive of concepts such as cognition, addiction, mood and affect, stress and coping, anxiety, psychosis, and violence.
+Special emphasis will be placed on communication, motivational wellness, nursing ethics and law, and advocacy as it pertains to this nursing specialty.
 The student must demonstrate proficiency in a variety of clinical skills and attitudes, inclusive of therapeutic communication, appropriate affective interactions, pharmacotherapeutic education, and patient-centered, holistic care in order to successfully complete this course.

-Prerequisite: Fundamentals of
+Prerequisite: Fundamentals of Professional Nursing

-NUR 2571 Professional Nursing II 110 hours, 6 credits NUR 2571 Lecture (32.5 hours, 3 credits) NUR 2571L Lab (10 hours, 1 credit) NUR 2571L Clinical (67.5 hours, 2 credits)
+NUR 2571 Professional Nursing II 110 hours, 6 credits NUR 2571 Lecture (32.5 hours, 3.25 credits) NUR 2571L Lab (10 hours, .5 credits) NUR 2571LL Clinical (67.5 hours, 2.25 credits)